huanzhen84/zhenhuan/index.md

 ## Personal information

-Currently I'm an associate professor at [Center for Mathematical Sciences at Huazhong University of Science and Technology](http://mathcenter.hust.edu.cn/).
+Currently I'm an associate professor at [School of Mathematics and Statistics, Huazhong University of Science and Technology](https://maths.hust.edu.cn/).
 I received my PhD from the [University of Illinois at Urbana-Champaign](https://math.illinois.edu/).
 My advisor was [Charles Rezk](https://rezk.web.illinois.edu/).
 My dissertation defense was on May 5th, 2016.

 I completed my BS in mathematics at [Peking University](https://www.math.pku.edu.cn).